 In addition to ensuring your vehicle is operating at it’s best, be sure to use it safely yourself.
 When packing suitcases, families, pets, coolers, and more in the car as you get ready to head to Grandma’s, make sure to balance the load you are bringing and allow the driver lines of sight out of the windows and mirrors.
 If you have cargo in a pickup bed, trailer, or anything on top of the car, make sure it is well-secured, so you don’t send your possessions flying at the other cars sharing your roadway.

 When you’re packing your belongings, presents and holiday treats, remember to pack an emergency kit as well.
 Carrying supplies like jumper cables, a tool kit, spare tire equipment, and a working flashlight can be crucial to making it safely to your destination.
 The National Safety Council has a list of recommended items to travel with here, but if you really want to go all–out in the name of safety there are great resources to help.

 Finally, the best thing you can do to ensure your loved ones’ safety on the roads this year is practice not only defensive but extra-defensive driving.
 Holiday chaos can bring out the worst in some drivers, but you can help offset aggressive and dangerous driving behavior by practicing caution and patience when you set out for your destination.

 We are here to help you with legal advice, managing your claim, and fighting for your maximum deserved settlement.
 Even during the holidays, we have team members available to help at any time of the day or night.
 We strive to provide you peace of mind, no matter when you need us.
 From our family to yours, we wish you a very safe and happy Thanksgiving.

-If you enjoyed this article, you may also like:
+If you enjoyed this article on Holiday Driving Safety Tips, you may also like: